English Open: History

 The English Open was founded in 1988, replacing the Lawrence Batley International on the tour schedule, and despite initial sponsorship issues, there were hopes that the new English Open would develop into another major national open on the circuit.

 After the first event, which was held at Royal Birkdale, the Brabazon course at The Belfry was home to the tournament until 1993, when it moved to the Forest of Arden.
 It was then played at Hanbury Manor between 1997 and 1999, before returning to the Forest of Arden until the tournament was cancelled following the 2002 season as part of long-term plans for the European Tour to expand globally, by reducing the number of tournaments held in Europe, especially the United Kingdom.
 In the tour's first official season in 1972 12 out of 20 events were staged in the UK; by 1988 the ratio was 11 to 15, but by 2005 this was down to 8 out of 47.

 After a six-year hiatus the English Open was due to return to the European Tour schedule in 2009.
 A five-year deal with the tour had been agreed, with the tournament being played over the Jack Nicklaus designed Signature Course at the St. Mellion International Resort in Cornwall, initially an alternate event to the PGA Championship, one of professional golf's majors.
 However early in 2009, due to the impact of the Great Recession, the revival was postponed until 2011 at the earliest.
 In March 2011 it was announced that the event had been cancelled due to insufficient sponsorship revenue having been raised by the organisers.

 The tournament was due to return in 2020 as part of a revamp of the European Tour's schedule in the wake of the COVID-19 pandemic.
 The event was played at Forest of Arden Hotel and Country Club as part of a 6-week "UK Swing".
 When Hero MotoCorp agreed to sponsor of the scheduled event in July 2020, it was renamed as the Hero Open, and later separated historically from the English Open.

 The English Open did return in 2021, however a sponsorship agreement with Cazoo saw the tournament renamed as the Cazoo Classic.
 Cazoo's multi-year partnership with the tour also included title sponsorship of the Wales Open.

+In May 2026, it was announced by the Challenge Tour that the English Open would be resurrected as part of the 2026 Challenge Tour schedule.
+This announcement saw the tournament confirmed for 2026 and 2027, as well as being scheduled to be included on the European Tour in 2028.